 You will most likely be asked for a list of references when you are being considered for a job, internship, or volunteer position.
-Your references will attest to your skills, strengths, work ethic, classroom performance, team work, leadership skills, etc. Each reference listing should contain:
+You will want to choose people who will speak highly of your skills, strengths, work ethic, classroom performance, team work, leadership skills, etc. Each reference listing should contain:

 - Name, job title, and organization